 On a clear day, you can see the neighboring island of Lombok and the almighty Mount Rinjani, the second largest volcano in Indonesia.

-In the valleys between the Teletubbies Hills are terraced fields of food crops and random clusters of coconut palm trees.
-I decided to fly my DJI Mavic Drone Camera to capture Teletubbies Hill Nusa Penida from above.
+In the valleys between the Teletubbies Hill are terraced fields of food crops and random clusters of coconut palm trees.
+I recommend flying a DJI Mavic Drone Camera here to capture Bukit Teletubbies from above.

-Nusa Penida Island has a number of palm tree-lined roads but there is one road in particular that is the most Instagrammable and makes for the ultimate photo.
+There are quite a few palm tree-lined roads on the island but there is one road, in particular, that is the most Instagrammable and makes for the ultimate photo.

-The Instafamous Palm Tree Road is located on the way to Crystal Bay.
-If you are heading here from Toya Pakeh, it is a 20-minute drive.
-The palm tree road is approximately 2km before arriving Crystal Bay.
+The Instafamous Palm Tree Road is located approximately 2km before arriving at Crystal Bay.

-It’s an easy location to shoot as there isn’t much traffic on the road and it’s the perfect opportunity to get creative with your shots to post on Instagram.
+It’s an easy location to take photos of because there isn’t much traffic on the road and it’s the perfect opportunity to get creative with your shots to post on Instagram.

 Book Now → Nusa Penida Instagram Tour